thomascswalker/PenguinEngine/README.md

 Currently this only runs on Windows.
 In the future I plan to add support for Linux and MacOS.

 ## Building the project from source
-1. Open the root directory in a terminal window and run `sh Setup.sh`.
+1. Open the root directory in a terminal window and run `Setup.sh`.
-2. Open the `PenguinEngine.sln` solution inside the `Build` directory.
+3. Open the `PenguinEngine.sln` solution inside the `Build` directory.